ceo-py/Task-Discord-Bot/README.md

 All you have to do is invite the bot to your discord server and be in a server where the bot is present.

-If you are looking for Python solutions, use:
+Using command below you can click on the language and search for solution on given task.
 ```code
 /itask
 ```
 ![image](https://cdn.discordapp.com/attachments/983670671647313930/1081935749462630460/image.png)

-From here you can click on the language and search for solution on given task.
+If you are looking for Python solutions, use:
 ```code
 ?py task name
 ```